Operating Leverage: Definition

-The above example illustrates that the EBIT has varied disproportionately to sales.
-This variation of one time or six time (the above example) is known as Degree of Operating Leverage (DOL).
+In the above example, EBIT varied disproportionately to sales.
+This variation of one time or six-time (the above example) is known as degree of operating leverage (DOL).

-The DOL, at any particular sale volume, may also be calculated as a ratio of contribution to the EBIT, i.e.,
+The DOL at any particular sale volume may also be calculated as a ratio of contribution to the EBIT.
+In other words:

-The analysis of operating leverage helps the manager to assess the impact of change in sales on the level of operating profits (EBIT) of the enterprise.
+Analyzing operating leverage helps managers assess the impact of changes in sales on the level of operating profits (EBIT) of the enterprise.
 Higher DOL means higher operating profits (positive DOL), and negative DOL means operating loss.

 Operating Leverage in a Nutshell

-- The operating leverage arises as a result of the fixed cost in the cost structure.
-If there is no fixed cost there will be no operating leverage, because the percentage change in EBIT will be the same as the percentage change in sales (i.e., one time).
+- Operating leverage arises due to fixed costs in an organization’s cost structure.
+If there are no fixed costs, there is no operating leverage because the percentage change in EBIT will be the same as the percentage change in sales (i.e., one time).

 - If the contribution is equal to fixed costs, the degree of leverage remains undefined.

-- If the company is operating at a level higher than the break-even level, then DOL is considered as positive.
-(Both EBIT and sales vary in the same direction.)
+- If the company operates above the break-even level, then DOL is considered positive (both EBIT and sales vary in the same direction).

-- If the company is operating at a level lower than the break-even level, DOL is considered to be negative (Where a contribution is less than the fixed costs).
+- If the company operates below the break-even level, DOL is considered negative (the contribution is less than the fixed costs).

-- If the company is operating with a fixed cost which is fixed and a variable cost that varies with the volume of sales, then DOL will vary disproportionately at different levels of operating sales.
+- If the company operates with fixed costs that are fixed and variable costs that vary with sales volume, then DOL will vary disproportionately at different levels of operating sales.

-Learn more about how operating leverage can impact your business by connecting to a financial advisor in Peabody, MA.
-If you live outside the area, please visit our financial advisor page to get a list of the areas we are currently serving.
+Learn more about how operating leverage can impact your business by connecting with a financial advisor in Peabody, MA.
+If you live outside the area, please visit our financial advisor page to receive a list of the areas we are currently serving.